openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

        segmentation" as a network configuration
     2. Enable murano
     3. Enable and configure Contrail plugin
-    4. Enable dedicated analytics DB
-    5. Add a node with controller role
+    4. Add a node with controller role
-    6. Add a node with "compute" and "Storage-cinder" roles
+    5. Add a node with "compute" and "Storage-cinder" roles
-    7. Add a node with "contrail-config" and "contrail-db" roles
+    6. Add a node with "contrail-controller" role
-    8. Add a node with "contrail-db", "contrail-control" roles
+    7. Add a node with "contrail-analytics" role
-    9. Add a node with "contrail-analytics", "contrail-analytics-db" roles
+    8. Add a node with "contrail-analytics-db" role
-    10. Deploy cluster with plugin
+    9. Deploy cluster with plugin
-    11. Run contrail health check tests
+    10. Run contrail health check tests
-    12. Run OSTF tests
+    11. Run OSTF tests

 Expected results